 For example, many patients’ health issues are not fully resolved at the time of their departure, so in the coming weeks and months, they must focus on recovery, while balancing new and unfamiliar medicines, lifestyle changes, and outpatient follow-up.
 This can be challenging for even the most well-equipped and health literate of patients, not to mention those facing more serious physical, mental health or financial challenges.

-Too often, breakdowns in communication, patient education, or accountability can lead to ineffective transitions in care,1 and leave patients unclear about or ill-equipped to manage their new care plan and medications.
+Too often, breakdowns in communication, patient education, or accountability can lead to ineffective transitions in care,

 Pharmacists Are Valuable Partners During Transition

 Pharmacists can be particularly helpful during care transitions by fostering communication and driving medication adherence: